 - Storage capacity: How much storage do you need?
 If you don’t produce many episodes, look for options with less storage.

-- Bandwidth: If your podcasts get downloaded a lot, you’ll have to consider a platform that offers generous bandwidth.
+- Bandwidth: If your podcasts get downloaded a lot, which is what will happen if you create a successful podcast, you’ll have to consider a platform that offers generous bandwidth.

-- Analytics: Analytics play an important role in helping you understand your audience and market to them better.
+- Analytics: Analytics play an important role in helping you understand your audience and market to them better, helping you rise up the listings in top podcast directories.
 If possible, never compromise on this feature.

 - Integrations: The best podcast hosting platforms are those that easily integrate with other tools, websites, and platforms.
 This will help you easily promote, manage, and grow your podcast.

-- Monetization support: If revenue generation is part of your podcasting goals, it goes without saying that you must invest in a podcast platform that gives you flexibility in this area.
+- Monetization support: If revenue generation is part of your podcasting goals (like it should be with your blogging goals), it goes without saying that you must invest in a podcast platform that gives you flexibility in this area.
+You might also consider monetization options like joining a podcast network.

 - Budget: How much can you spare on a podcasting platform?
+What other costs do you need to consider, like creating your own website?
 Take that into consideration as you shop around.
 There are lots of budget-friendly options that afford you all the features you need to get started.

 So, what’s it going to be?
 Depending upon which of these factors are most important to your podcasting goals, here are the podcast hosting platforms I’d recommend: